kellyannmcnamara01/bolier-wp/README.md

 ## Tooltips
 Tooltips can either be buttons or inline text.
 The reusable is file is set up in `partials/reusables/tooltip.php`.
+This is currently not set up to hook into WP's admin area.

 It is important that each tooltip has the following attrs set as unique strings:
 - the trigger should have a unique id